Xilinx/ml-suite/docs/tutorials/anaconda.md

 `conda activate ml-suite`
 5. Verify your environment by importing caffe in python
 `python -c "import caffe"`
 6. Install TensorFlow version 1.8
 `pip install tensorflow==1.8 `
+7. Install Jupyter to the ml-suite env
+`pip install jupyter `

 ### Notes for running on AWS w/ Anaconda
 At the moment, AWS requires root priveleges to deploy on FPGAs.
 Follow the steps below as a work around: